TrueRyoB/Unity-AfterImage-for-SpriteRenderer/README.md

 # How to use
 Attach PlayerAfterimageRenderer to the playable character gameObject.
-Call "Enqueue()" as you need
+Call "Enqueue()" as you need.

-Parameters you may modify on inspector are
+Parameters you may modify on inspector:
-・Material
-・duration (frame unit)
-・interval (frame unit)
-・Gradient
 <img src="https://github.com/TrueRyoB/Unity-AfterImage-for-SpriteRenderer/blob/main/another%20cool%20screenshot.png" width="500px">